kindone/cppproptest/docs/Generators.md

 }
 ```

+Although you can define an arbitrary as shown in this example, it's only required to do so if you desire to have a default generator for the type.

-### Arbitrary provides utility methods
+### Utility methods of Arbitrary

-As an `Arbitrary<T>` is also a `Generator<T>`, an arbitrary provides useful helpers for creating new generators from existing ones. `filter` is such a helper.
+`Arbitrary<T>` provides useful helpers for creating new generators from existing ones[^generatorT]. `filter` is such a helper.
 It restrictively generates values that satisfy a criteria function.
 Following shows an even number generator from the integer `Arbitrary`.

 ```cpp
 // generates any integers